The Becker-D\"oring process: pathwise convergence and phase transition phenomena: Preliminaries and main results

 \end{theorem}

 We turn now to the study of the behavior of the stationary distribution of the SBD process, as $n\to\infty$.
-The SBD process being a Markov chain in a finite state space, it is clear that it has an unique invariant measure on each irreducible component of the state space, that is on each $\Ec_\rho^n$.
+Here we assume rate constants being positives.
+The SBD process being a Markov chain in a finite state space, it is clear that it has an unique invariant measure $\Pi^n$ on each irreducible component of the state space, that is on each $\Ec_\rho^n$.
 Moreover, the SBD process has the detailed balance property: it is reversible with respect to its invariant measure.
-To see that, let us define, for any $c \in \Ec_\rho^n$,
+We may write the invariant measure (see Sec. \ref{sec:mes-stat}) under the form